MyersGroup/testisAtlas/README.md

 # Single Cell RNAseq Testis Atlas

-This repository contains the code used to analyse the data for the paper "".
+This repository contains the code used to analyse the data for the paper "Unified single-cell analysis of testis gene regulation and pathology in 5 mouse strains".

 The repository is structured as an R package.
 Generic functions that are used multiple times are in the R/ directory, other analysis scripts are in the analysis/ directory.